hmfaysal/hmfaysal-omega-theme/_posts/2018-06-15-Style-Guide-In-Action.md

 All of these would be examples of "bad behaviour", since the integration of the site into the federation is not done according to a central prescription, but according to an OLA agreed to by both parties.

 We therefore need to deliver not only _products_, but also _strategies for deploying_ those products, which are flexible enough to respect local site policies.
-If we are to be fluid, we also need a high degree of **trust** that the final result will not only perform as advertised (ie, works, and does what it needs to do), but also won't break local setups.
+If we are to be fluid, we also need a high degree of **trust** that the final result will not only perform as advertised (_i.e._, works, and does what it needs to do), but also won't break local setups.

-The only way to do this is ... to actually do it.

 The Ansible Style Guide describes aspects of developing, testing, documenting and delivering the role.
 It is more about _how_ than _what_, because the overriding, big-picture goal is to **solve problems and have them** _**stay solved**_.

 The way to do this is, as with most engineering problems, to factor out the big problem into smaller ones in some logical way.